archeofoss/archeofoss2022/panel-2-moving-in-the-past/ciccone.md

 **License**

-- The text is release under CC BY 4.0 International license, copyright by Gabriele Ciccone 2022
+- The text is release under [CC BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+Copyright by Gabriele Ciccone 2022
-- The image is released under CC BY-ND 4.0 International license, © Gabriele Ciccone 2022
+- The image is released under [CC BY-ND 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/) license.
+Copyright by Gabriele Ciccone 2022